What is Orofacial Myofunctional Therapy?

 Kristin Weaver R.D.H.
 C.O.M.
 (Cert B.B.M.)

-Kristin started in the dental industry as a Registered Dental Assistant in 2006.
-She knew her passion for dentistry was pulling her to further her education towards becoming a Registered Dental Hygienist.
-She graduated from the Toronto College of Dental Hygiene in 2009.
+Kristin graduated from the Toronto College of Dental Hygiene in 2009.
 Kristin became interested in Myofunctional Therapy after attending a continuing education course.
-She is now an active member of the I.A.O.M. and received her certification in 2018.
+She is now an active member of the I.A.O.M. and received her certification in 2018, being one of the first Certified Orofacial Myologists in Canada.
+Kristin also continued her education into the study of the Buteyko breathing method.
+As Kristin continued to study and understand the consequences of dysfunctional breathing, she furthered her studies to become a Certified Buteyko Breathing Instructor in 2020.
+Kristin loves working with a wide variety of patients from children to adults.
 Kristin works passionately in the specialization of Orofacial Myofunctional Therapy to make a positive impact in her patient’s lives.

 We are passionate about educating others!
 Are you a Dental office wanting to know more about Myofunctional Therapy and how this could benefit your patients?
-Contact us and we can send you referral material and also talk about setting up a lunch and learn for you and your team.
+Contact us and we can send you referral material.
+Ask about setting up a lunch and learn for you and your team.
 We would love to be a part of your collaborative approach!

 Certified Buteyko Practitioner